-The Council only employs suitably qualified and experienced staff to inspect and manage trees under it care.
-Street trees are the responsibility of the highway authority, Essex County Council.
+The Council only employs suitably qualified and experienced staff under its care.

 The Arboricultural and Conservation officer is responsible for the Council's tree stock and issues instructions to private tree surgeons for any works required, be it tree maintenance works or safety work within the park.